amstlldj/SCIF-CFGRF/README.md

 (4) We fuse conditional and time step information throughout the network to strengthen conditional dependencies and global spatiotemporal perception, enabling classifier-free guidance.
 Additionally, our newly designed Quality Enhancer block (QE-block) refines final samples using a Cosine Similarity-based enhancement mechanism, improving synthesis quality and efficiency.

+## 4.Schematic diagram of the structure of SCQ-CFGRF and the framework of the entire method

+## 5.Results Visualization

-## 4.Citation method of this paper repository
+## 6.Citation method of this paper repository
 ###
 @misc{SCQ-CFGRF,
   author = {Hongliang Dai, Dongjie Lin, Junpu He, Xinyu Fang, Siting Huang},